samuelworku235-dev/Telegram/README.md

 ## License

-`Telegram X` is licensed under the terms of the GNU General Public License v3.0.
+`Telegram' is licensed under the terms of the GNU General Public License v3.0.

 For more information, see [LICENSE](/LICENSE) file.